-The New Hampshire Space Grant Consortium awards typically two fellowships per semester for research-based graduate study in NASA-related disciplines at the University of New Hampshire in Durham, NH.
+The New Hampshire Space Grant Consortium typically awards two fellowships per semester for research-based graduate study in NASA-related disciplines at the University of New Hampshire.
 NASA-related disciplines cover a broad spectrum of fields, including (but not exclusively): physics, space physics, astrophysics, science education, computer science, engineering, Earth science, and life sciences which utilize space technology and/or adopt a “planetary” view of the global environment.

-Fellowships are sponsored by the National Aeronautics and Space Administration (NASA) through the National Space Grant and Fellowship Program, via a cooperative agreement to UNH.
+Fellowships are sponsored by the National Aeronautics and Space Administration (NASA) through the National Space Grant and Fellowship Program, via a grant award to the NHSGC.
 NASA Space Grant is a cost share program (14 CFR 1260.123).
 All awards are contingent upon availability of NASA and cost share funding.

-Applications for Summer and Fall 2021 must have been received by the NHSGC Directorship by April 1, 2021.
+Applications for 2022 Summer and Fall Semesters must be received by the NHSGC Directorship by March 25, 2022.
 For an applicant to be considered, the following application package shall be provided by the student to the Directorship.
 Only fully-completed applications will be considered.

 Applicants shall provide the following: